Now offering cupping therapy! Can be added to any session.

 Pre-requisite: Certified graduate of Barefoot Basics.

-This dynamic course is best suited for the barefoot basics graduate who has had time to acquire some clinical experience.
-For those who feel they are ready to learn advance concepts using two feet with more body compression, this specialty course is for you.
+It is highly recommended that the Barefoot Basics deep tissue massage grad has had plenty of time to practice Barefoot Basics and is comfortable performing all the strokes.
+This course is recommended for either smaller to medium sized therapists who regularly work on much larger, healthy clients and for those with very good upper arm strength.
 You will need a healthy fitness level, with upper arm and abdominal strength to deliver comfortable two footed moves to your training partner.
 Students will learn two-footed posterior strokes that are gliding to be combined with the sequences and protocols learned in Barefoot Basics.
 Theory and lecture focuses on specific back conditions while identifying and qualifying clients for this treatment.

 The Fusion-Blend ©